 The Aurora Make up Bag Free Pattern:

-The pattern below has been provided for free.
 Please note that only the paid pdf will show you how to line this project.

 - 100-120 yards of #4 weight yarn or cotton – I used paintbox simply aran for the single color version and paintbox simply cotton in aran weight for the multi colored one.